Mask wearing exemption card and lanyard

 The virtual school Oak National Academy has launched a new specialist curriculum for pupils with special educational needs and disabilities today.

-The content will be free to access for schools and families from Monday 11th May 2020, created in collaboration with over 20 teachers and therapists from special schools nationwide.
+The content is free to access and was created in collaboration with over 20 teachers and therapists from special schools nationwide.

 The lessons are designed for families to work through with their child, as many pupils with the greatest additional learning needs cannot access online learning independently.